 is a great source for finding background information, anything from addresses to companies to affiliated religious organizations.
 Possible search results can include a detailed work history, education and educational institutions, professional affiliations and up to ten years of possible Web search results that could include accomplishments, personal interests, or awards.

-Search engines that focus on only people-related information, like a search engine that filters results from the deep Web
+Search engines that focus on only people-related information, like a search engine that filters results from the Invisible Web

 , or tools that bring in any related Web content